 - Social background.
 In case of two equally qualified candidates, preference will be given to candidates who can demonstrate that they belong to a disadvantaged group or area within their country or an ethnic or social minority group, especially when these candidates can provide proof of leadership potential.

-Number of Scholarships: VLIR-UOS will award up to 180 scholarships to first-year master students and 70 scholarships to training participants.
+Number of Awardees: VLIR-UOS will award up to 180 scholarships to first-year master students and 70 scholarships to training participants.

-Scholarship Benefits: The scholarship covers all related expenses (full cost).
+Value of Scholarship: The scholarship covers ALL related expenses (full cost).

-Duration of Scholarship: The master programmes will last for one or two academic years while the shorter training programmes will last one to four months,
+Duration of Scholarship: The master programmes will last for one or two academic years while the shorter training programmes will last 14 to 90 days.

 Sponsors: The Flemish Interuniversity Council (VLIR) responsible actor for the Belgian government